2018 Community Internship Program

 - What personal goals would you hope to accomplish during this internship?

-For first consideration, submit application by 5pm Friday, March 31st.
-Interviews will begin April 3rd.
+For first consideration, submit an application by 5pm Friday, March 23rd.
+Interviews will begin March 28.
 Applications will be accepted until projects are filled.
 Applications should be submitted online.
 If you have any questions or concerns, please contact Sarah Shivler, 937-327-7936.

 This is a full-time paid internship.
 Interns selected to participate in the program will be paid $10.00/hour.
 All interns will be expected to work approximately 35 hours per week.
 Wages earned will be paid once a month based on hours worked and recorded.
 Dates of pay will be July 15th, August 15th, and September 15th.
-The 2017 Community Internship Program will run from Tuesday, May 30th through Friday, July 21st.
+The 2018 Community Internship Program will run from Tuesday, May 29th through Friday, July 20th.
 Selected interns will be expected to be in Springfield, working at internship sites during regular business hours Monday-Friday every week.
-Each Friday afternoon, interns will come to the Hagen Center from 1pm to 5pm for a weekly reflection session and leadership series featuring local community members.
+Each week, interns will meet for a weekly reflection session and leadership series featuring local community members.
 All reflection sessions are mandatory.

-A housing stipend of $500, or an apartment in Keller, will be provided if no other campus housing is available.
+A housing stipend of $800 (payable to Wittenberg), or an apartment in Keller, will be provided if no other campus housing is available.
 All University policies regarding campus residence will be in effect and any additional charges incurred for damage will be the responsibility of the student.
-Move in dates are: Saturday, May 27th and Sunday, May 28th.
-Move out dates: Saturday, July 22nd and Sunday, July 23rd.
+Move in dates are: Saturday, May 26th and Sunday, May 27th.
+Move out dates: Saturday, July 21st and Sunday, July 22nd.

 The internship program hopes to achieve the following goals: